Chart Color Schemes

 Glenella is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Glenella, as per the latest Census evaluation, 95.4% of dwellings were houses, with 4.7% being other types such as semi-detached homes, apartments, or 'other' dwellings.
-This compares to Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
-Home ownership in Glenella stood at 32.5%, similar to Non-Metro Qld's rate.
-The remaining dwellings were either mortgaged (46.3%) or rented (21.2%).
-The median monthly mortgage repayment in the area was $1,904, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure for Glenella was recorded at $450, compared to Non-Metro Qld's $345 and the national average of $375.
-Nationally, Glenella's mortgage repayments were higher than the Australian average of $1,863.
+Dwelling structure in Glenella, as evaluated at the latest Census in 2016, comprised 95.4% houses and 4.7% other dwellings.
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Glenella was 32.5%, similar to Regional Qld's figure.
+Mortgaged dwellings accounted for 46.3% and rented dwellings made up 21.2%.
+The median monthly mortgage repayment in Glenella, as of 2018, was $1,904, higher than Regional Qld's average of $1,655.
+The median weekly rent figure for Glenella was recorded at $450 in 2018, compared to Regional Qld's $345.
+Nationally, Glenella's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing